 5 Yard Dash Trooper: Endure 5 grueling yards before you enjoy a local beer, comradery with others, and cheer on 5K participants as they cross the finish line.
 Cost: $7

-First and second place of the 5K will receive awesome locally crafted prizes!
+First, second, and third place of the 5K will receive awesome locally crafted prizes!

-ALL proceeds will be donated to a local fisheries charity.
+ALL proceeds will be donated to a local charity.